On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Background

-The specific focus of the present article is linear divergence structure operators of the form \bq \mathcal{L}[u](x) = -\text{div}_M(A(x)\nabla_Mu(x)),\eq which are defined on a compact manifold $M$.
+The specific focus of the present article is linear divergence structure PDEs of the form { \bq -\text{div}_M(A(x)\nabla_Mu(x)) + f(x) = 0, \eq} which are defined on a compact manifold $M$.
 These equations are elliptic if $A$ is a symmetric positive definite matrix.